streamfold/rotel/README.md

 ### Internal telemetry

 Rotel records a number of internal metrics that can help observe Rotel behavior during runtime.
 This telemetry is opt-in and must be enabled with `--enable-internal-telemetry`.
-Telemetry is sent to the OTLP exporter metric endpoint that you have configured.
+Telemetry is sent to the exporters configured with the `--exporters-internal-metrics` option.

 **NOTE**: Internal telemetry is not sent to any outside sources and you are in full control of where this data is exported to.